I tell mine that if they can buy it themselves, they can have it. Otherwise, they can ask for it for a birthday or Christmas.

 And BTW FishStix, Hear!
 Hear!

-Quabaculta over 14 years ago
+Quabaculta almost 15 years ago

 When my son was little BiLo used to give the kids a cookie when you dropped by the bakery.
 Pretty soon it was ‘want cookie’ the moment we walked into the store.
 I told him if he was good he’d get the cookie when we get there.
 One day he decided he wanted to push the envelope and kept crying ‘want cookie’ and making it sound like I was beating him up.
 I told him, sternly, “If you don’t quiet down you will not get a cookie”.
 Well, he kept it up, I hurriedly finished shopping and walked right past the bakery counter.
 Naturally he had quieted when he saw the bakery, but when i sailed right past it he had this thunderstruck look on his face’ Want Cookie!’
 I told him, ‘I told you to quiet down or no cookie.
 You didn’t quiet down.
 No cookie’.
 There was much wimpering and wailing and pouting, but it wasn’t as loud a ruckus as it had been.
 The next time we came in he said ‘want cookie’ I said ‘behave and you’ll get it when we get to the cookies’.
 Other than usual commentary about the packages designed to draw kids to them and such he was quiet, and when we got to the bakery he looked up at me and I said ‘Yes, you get a cookie’.
 He munched happily and I never had any trouble out of him concerning the cookie.